lorenaaxbastos/santander-coders-projects/Unit 1 - Programming Logic II (PY)/README.md

 ### Data

-To address this question, a JSON file containing all the data from the 2019 Brazilian Championship will be provided.
+To address this question, a bunch of JSON files containing all the data from 2006-2023 Brazilian Championships will be provided.

 ### Expected Outcome